-If students would like to study something that is not offered as an official major, they can design their own major.
+College of the Siskiyous allows students to design their own major, if desired.
+If students would like to study something that is not offered as an official major, designing their own major is a great alternative.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ College of the Siskiyous has distance learning options for students who are interested in taking classes online.

 ✅ College of the Siskiyous offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 ✅ College of the Siskiyous offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

-Each branch of the miltary has its own ROTC program, but not every program is available at every school.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 College of the Siskiyous does not have any ROTC programs.